 A study in healthy volunteers did not reveal respiratory-depressant effects at doses 2.5-fold higher (7 mg) than the recommended dose of eszopiclone.
 Caution is advised, however, if LUNESTA is prescribed to patients with compromised respiratory function.

-The dose of LUNESTA should be reduced to 1 mg in patients with severe hepatic impairment, because systemic exposure is doubled in such subjects.
+The dose of LUNESTA should not exceed 2 mg in patients with severe hepatic impairment, because systemic exposure is doubled in such subjects.
 No dose adjustment appears necessary for subjects with mild or moderate hepatic impairment.
 No dose adjustment appears necessary in subjects with any degree of renal impairment, since less than 10% of eszopiclone is excreted unchanged in the urine.

 The dose of LUNESTA should be reduced in patients who are administered potent inhibitors of CYP3A4, such as ketoconazole, while taking LUNESTA.
 Downward dose adjustment is also recommended when LUNESTA is administered with agents having known CNS-depressant effects.

 Sedative/hypnotic drugs should be administered with caution to patients exhibiting signs and symptoms of depression.
 Suicidal tendencies may be present in such patients, and protective measures may be required.
 Intentional overdose is more common in this group of patients; therefore, the least amount of drug that is feasible should be prescribed for the patient at any one time.

 Inform patients and their families about the benefits and risks of treatment with LUNESTA.
 Inform patients of the availability of a Medication Guide and instruct them to read the Medication Guide prior to initiating treatment with LUNESTA and with each prescription refill.
 Review the LUNESTA Medication Guide with every patient prior to initiation of treatment.
 Instruct patients or caregivers that LUNESTA should be taken only as prescribed.